 - For a non-roaming scenario, SMF sends a Nsmf_EventExposure_Notify request to the NEF or AF for the target UE for the event "UP Path Change" related to a corresponding subscription from AF (see TS 29.508 [90] clause 4.2.2).

 - For a non-roaming scenario, SMF sends a Nsmf_EventExposure_AppRelocationInfo response to the NEF or AF for the target UE in response to Nsmf_EventExposure_AppRelocationInfo request sent by NEF or AF to SMF (see TS 29.508 [90] clause 4.2.5).

+- For a non-roaming scenario, SMF receives a Nnef_PFDManagement_Fetch response from the NEF for the target UE in response to Nnef_PFDManagement_Fetch request sent by SMF to NEF (see TS 29.551 [AA] clause 4.2.2).

 Table 6.2.3-2: Payload for SMFPDUSessionModification record